swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 ### Deinitializers

-In Swift 5.5, two different kinds of data races with an actor or global-actor isolated class (GAIC) can be created within a `deinit`, as shown in an earlier section.
+In Swift 5.5, two different kinds of data races with an actor or global-actor isolated type (GAIT) can be created within a `deinit`, as shown in an earlier section.
 The first one involves a reference to `self` being shared with another task, and the second one with actors having shared executors.

 To solve the first kind of race, we propose having the same flow-sensitive actor isolation rules discussed earlier for a `nonisolated self` apply to an actor's `deinit`.
 A `deinit` falls under the `nonisolated self` category, because it is effectively a non-async, non-delegating initializer whose purpose is to clean-up or tear-down, instead of bootstrap.
 In particular, a `deinit` starts with a unique reference to `self`, so the rules for decaying to a `nonisolated self` match up perfectly.
-This solution will apply to the `deinit` of both actor types and GAICs.
+This solution will apply to the `deinit` of both actor types and GAITs.

 To solve the second race, we propose that a `deinit` can only access the stored properties of `self` that are `Sendable`.
-This means that, even when `self` is a unique reference and has not decayed to being `nonisolated`, only the `Sendable` stored properties of an actor or GAIC can be accessed.
+This means that, even when `self` is a unique reference and has not decayed to being `nonisolated`, only the `Sendable` stored properties of an actor or GAIT can be accessed.
 This restriction is not needed for an `init`, because the initializer has known call-sites that are checked for isolation and `Sendable` arguments.
 The lack of knowledge about when and where a `deinit` will be invoked is why `deinit`s must carry this extra burden.
 In effect, non-`Sendable` actor-isolated state can only be deinitialized by an actor by invoking that state's `deinit`.

 Here is an example to help illustrate the new rules for `deinit`: